yourealwaysbe/shortyz-1/README.md

 Additions:

+* Download of daily Guardian Cryptics.
+* Progress measures number of filled boxes instead of correctly filled boxes (no cheating).
+* Memory of last highlighted clue (implementation completed).
 * Introduction of Notes screen for storing ideas and solving anagrams.
 * Notes can be displayed on the game board.
 * Automatically scale input box size on Clues List and Notes to fit the entire